ghc-proposals/ghc-proposals/proposals/scoped-type-variables-types.rst

 Proposed Change Specification
 -----------------------------
+The sentence

+  When a pattern type signature binds a type variable in this way, GHC insists that the type variable is bound to a rigid, or fully-known, type variable.
+This means that any user-written type signature always stands for a completely known type.

-The above sentence in the documentation for ``ScopedTypeVariables`` is removed.
+in the documentation for ``ScopedTypeVariables`` is removed.

 No separate pragma is needed for this behaviour, as we are expanding the set of programs accepted by ``ScopedTypeVariables``, but do not change any behaviour with regard to Haskell2010.